Cactus of Peace: A Potted Plant or a Potty Decision?

 (a) use of the EU trade mark in a form differing in elements which do not alter the distinctive character of the trade mark in the form in which it was registered…”

-Let us look at a number of possible “use” scenarios and consider whether the mark in use would (or should) save the registered mark because it has the same “semantic content.”
+Let us look at several possible “use” scenarios and consider whether the mark in use would (or should) save the registered mark because it has the same “semantic content.”

-Would, for example, the use of the “fishbone” figurative mark below (in relation to clothing)
+Would, for example, the use of the “fishbone” figurative mark below (about clothing)

 save a registration for the following fishbone (word) and fishbone device combination mark in class 25?